 Mr. & Mrs. J.W.
 Baker (James Wiley Baker and his wife, Flora) were from Coeburn, Virginia, and were cousins of the Carter Family.
 Most likely the Bakers heard about the Bristol Sessions from A.P.
 Carter.

-I don’t have that cover illustration, but a picture of the wreck itself will have to do.
+I don’t have that cover illustration, so a picture of the wreck itself will have to do.
 Looks pretty awful; 62 people were killed.

-Meanwhile, though, the Jimmie Rodgers Entertainers had blown into Bristol, had scheduled an audition and were well into the process of breaking up.
+Meanwhile, though, the Jimmie Rodgers Entertainers, their audition duly scheduled for the next day, were well into the process of breaking up.
 Get the gory details here.

 August 4: 90 Years Ago Today in Bristol …